United Methodist Church Scholarships

 High Point University is affiliated with the United Methodist Church.
 A number of scholarship and loan programs are available to students who are members of a United Methodist Church.
 Funding is not guaranteed, so early applications are strongly encouraged.

 The United Methodist Higher Education Foundation provides $1,000 matching scholarships to United Methodist students through their United Methodist Dollars for Scholars program (UMDFS).
 Scholarships are available to students who have received at least a $1,000 scholarship from their local United Methodist church to aid in their attendance to a United Methodist college, university or seminary.
 Eligible applicants can apply for additional matching funds through the Triple Your Dollars or Quadruple Your Dollars components of the UMDFS.
 For more information and to access the scholarship application, please visit the United Methodist Higher Education Foundation website.
 You may also be eligible to receive a scholarship from the General Board of Higher Education & Ministry through the United Methodist Church.
-The application deadline is March 5, 2016 and includes an array of potential opportunities.
+The application deadline is March 1st each year and includes an array of potential opportunities.

 Golden LEAF Scholars Program